Herbert Baxter Adams Prize

-- Books published in English bearing an imprint of 2013 or 2014 are eligible for the 2015 prize.
+- Books published in English bearing a copyright of 2015 or 2016 are eligible for the 2017 prize.

 - The submission of an entry may be made by an author or by a third party as well as by a publisher.
 Publishers may submit as many entries as they wish.

 - Nominators must complete an online prize submission form for each book submitted.

-- One copy of each entry must be sent to each of the following committee members and clearly labeled “Adams Prize Entry.”
+- One copy of each entry must be sent to each committee member and clearly labeled “Adams Prize Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.

 Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
 Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.